catgirlfighter/nekopaw/README.md

+# About Nekopaw Grabber
-# About Graber 2 "Nekopaw"
+Former name is Graber 2 "Nekopaw"

-Win32 utility with visual interface for saving images from any galleries (like standart *booru, devintart, pixiv and other).
+It's Win32 utility with a visual interface for saving images from any galleries (like standart *booru, devintart, pixiv and other).
 Program based on script-files with algorithms to access needed resources.

-Currently is an alpha test (and no one know, when it becomes an beta).
+Currently is an alpha test (and no one knows, when it'll become a beta).

-Ask and suggest you can here.

 Update log you can see in versionlog.txt (in the nekopaw directory).

 Features:

-✓ downloading pictures from listed resources (scripts stored in "resources" directory);
+✓ download pictures from listed resources (scripts stored in "resources" directory);

-✓ tabs system, on every tab own list;
+✓ tab system, on every tab it's own list;

-✓ creating of custom lists with multiple resources at the same time (even the same resources with diffirent options);
+✓ creation of custom lists with multiple resources at the same time (even the same resources with diffirent options);

-✓ the simultaneous gathering of lists from multiple sources, simultaneously downloading several pages;
+✓ the simultaneous gathering of lists from multiple sources, simultaneously downloading from several pages;

-✓ looking for duplicates by parameters, gathered from resources, before download picture;
+✓ looking for duplicates by parameters, gathered from resources, before download a picture;

-✓ feature to make custom names using gathered parameters and built-in variables;
+✓ feature to make custom file names using gathered parameters and built-in variables;

 search block